jays2/Polish-Gold/README.md

 In this case, an idea would be to wait for the exchange rates to lower, or sell the gold on a market with a better return on U.S. Dollars.

+If you have any questions feel free to contact me :)